 7 Sports That’ll Keep You Active Over 60

 1 - Pilates

 "Pilates aims to strengthen the body in an even way, with particular emphasis on core strength to improve general fitness and well-being.
 Pilates exercises are done on a mat or using special equipment, such as the Reformer, the Cadillac and Wunda Chair.
 With its system of pulleys and springs, handles and straps, the apparatus can provide either resistance or support, depending on your needs." - NHS

 Pilates is popular among older people because of the no weight bearing factor, so you're less prone to injuries through it.
 It also greatly improves mobility and balance as well as straightening the core muscles.

 2 - Swimming

 Swimming is a great workout for the cardiovascular system and gets the heart rate really pumping.
 Cardio workouts improve stamina and also increases the heart and lungs strength.
-Cardio workouts are proven to be the most effective type of exercise and burns the most calories so if weight-loss is something you're interested in, always look towards cardio-heavy sports.
+Cardio workouts are proven to be the most effective type of exercise and burn the most calories so if weight-loss is something you're interested in, always look towards cardio-heavy sports.

 You can check out this website to find you nearest local pool.

 3 - Walking

 It's also perfect for those who love the outdoors and seeing the landscape.
 If you don't fancy going out for long walks on your own, try doing it with friends.
 You could even join a local walking club.

 4 - Cycling

 5 - Badminton

 Badminton is an overall body work out and improves balance, coordination and also works the mind because it gets you thinking about the next move to make and what you're opponent is going to do next.
 Therefore, badminton is a great option for those looking to strengthen their brain as well as their body.

 6 - Tai Chi

 7 - Golf

 Although it requires some skill it definitely doesn't mean it's not for beginners.
 Look into playing a few rounds at a local club and seeing how you get on, you'll be surprised how much exercise is involved walking from hole to hole.